billbeeio/frontend-test/README.md

 - Code!

 ## Submit your solution
-Send a zip file that contains the source code or the compiled version of the app attached to a mail to your contact at Billbee.
+Send a zip file that contains the source code (not the compiled version) of the app attached to a mail to your contact at Billbee.